Amazing Loom Knits Book: Cables, Colorwork, Lace and Other Stitches

 Yes, all that IS possible on the knitting loom!
 That, and more…For real!

-If you’re at all interested in loom knitting techniques, and you’d like to learn how to do more than the basic knitting stitches on the loom, there’s a brand new book you should definitely know about.
+If you’re at all interested in loom knitting techniques, and you’d like to learn how to do more than the basic knitting stitches on the loom, there’s a lovely book you should definitely know about.
 It’s called Amazing Loom Knits: Cables, colorwork, lace and other stitches * 30 scarves, hats, mittens, bags and shawls * Plus all the basics.

 What You Need to Know About This Loom Knitting Book: